twitter/opensource-website/README.md

 Forked Twitter Open Source Website - Huy Nguyen

 This repository contains a fork of the Twitter Open Source website (https://opensource.twitter.dev) built with Hugo.
-I'm collaborating on this project to contribute...
+I'm collaborating with Andrew Pipo and Sam Winkelmann to work on this project to improve front-end/back-end functionalities, and animations throughout the web pages.

-Current Status:
+Current Status: Under development

 Forked from official repository on February 20th, 2024.